 Funny, touching, and interesting things happen all around us every day.
 How do you re-tell that story in a photo?

-Professional photographer Bob Ernst will discuss the techniques he uses to achieve this on Tuesday, Oct.
-5 at the 2 p.m. meeting of the Vernon Camera Club via ZOOM.
+Professional photographer Bob Ernst will discuss the techniques he uses to achieve this at the next meeting of the Vernon Camera Club via Zoom on Tuesday, Oct.
+5, at 2 p.m.

 Ernst has been telling wedding and event stories for years with his company, Robert Wayne Photography.
 Prior to his retirement, he photographed hundreds of weddings, portraits and events with the company named after his twin sons, Robert and Wayne.
 Ernst joined the Vernon Camera Club, as a member, to recapture the joy of a hobby photographer.
 In this presentation, he will graciously share his tips and techniques learned over the eight years he was in business.